joshallen28/introduction-research-methods-UW-LaCrosse/README.md

 The materials in this repo are 100% meant to be copy and pasted to help you learn Stata and get you introduced to R.
 # Who this is for

 The files in this repo are primarily for people who are just getting started in `Stata` or `R`.
 If you are just getting started perfect!
 If you are looking for more advanced Stata data vizualization I highly reccomend checking out [this excellent resource](https://medium.com/the-stata-guide) by [Asjad Naqvi](https://twitter.com/AsjadNaqvi) or for stuff in R I highly reccomend that you check out [Andrew Heiss's excellent materials](https://datavizm20.classes.andrewheiss.com/) for more on data viz in R and general best practices!
+For a list of **free** resources in R check out the [#tidytuesday GitHub repo](https://github.com/joshallen28/tidytuesday)

 # The Data